omidKianfar/next-mini-jira/README.md

-# Mini Jira: Enterprise-Grade Project Management SaaS
+# Mini Jira: Project Management SaaS

 [Live Demo](https://next-mini-jira.netlify.app) | [Source Code](https://github.com/omidKianfar/next-mini-jira)

-A production-ready, highly modular Project Management platform engineered for scalability.
-Built with a robust architecture that prioritizes maintainability, strict type safety, and real-time synchronization.
+A modular Project Management platform engineered for scalability, with a focus on maintainability, strict type safety, and real-time synchronization.

+For a detailed breakdown of architectural decisions, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Features